HiLab-git/PA-Seg/README.md

 --geodesic_threshold 0.2
 ```

 Execute the script to train an initial model using the expanded seeds, with the unlabeled pixels regularized by multi-view CRF loss and Variance Minimization (VM) loss.
-Note that the `--network` parameter has three options: `U-Net2D5`, `U-Net3D`, and `AttU_Net`.
+Note that the `--network` parameter has three options: `U-Net2D5`, `U-Net`, and `AttU_Net`.
 ```bash
 # VS dataset
 python train_gatedcrfloss3d22d_multiview_varianceloss.py \